bright/new-www/content/blog/three-dimensions-of-empathy.md

 ### **Be compassionate**

- Let people in your team know that their feelings and wellbeing is important to you. **Even if you have never experienced what they are going through, it is sometimes enough to say that you understand that it must be hard, difficult or exhausting.** And if you have experienced a similar situation, try to talko openly about your own feelings, experiences, joys or fears. **You can discover that you may have something (or much) in common with the person you are working with.**
+ Let people in your team know that their feelings and wellbeing is important to you. **Even if you have never experienced what they are going through, it is sometimes enough to say that you understand that it must be hard, difficult or exhausting.** And if you have experienced a similar situation, try to talk openly about your own feelings, experiences, joys or fears. **You can discover that you may have something (or much) in common with the person you are working with.**

 ### **Don’t judge**